P1Analytics/Thesis/README.md

     - Temperature inside and outside of the main building with building floor plan
     ![4 weeks Temperature](./image/144243Temperature.png?raw=true"")
     It is not so obvious for the orientation
-    - Temperature inside and outside of the main building with building floor plan
+    - Clustering the temperature inside and outside of the main building with building floor plan
     ![4 weeks Temperature](./image/144243Temperature_cluster.png?raw=true"")
      Now, it is easy to see the orientation